Hadrien-Cr/Hadrien-Cr..github.io/_posts/2024-05-10-BanditAlg.md

 Bandit algorithms belong to a class of reinforcement learning algorithms used to solve a problem known as the **bandit problem**.
 In this scenario:

-An agent faces a set of \( k \) different actions.
-After choosing an action, the agent receives a reward from a stationary probability distribution associated with that action.
+<p>An agent faces a set of k different actions.
+After choosing an action, the agent receives a reward from a stationary probability distribution associated with that action.</p>

 The goal for the agent is to maximize the total reward accumulated over a series of steps (e.g., 1000 actions).